persamina/me/_posts/2021-02-06-environment-monitor.md

 ```
 [source](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)

-To confirm that you're connected to Wi-Fi, login to your router and confirm that a device named `raspberrypi` or equivalent.
-Note the IP Address and while you're at it setup a permanent IP Address to make connecting to your Raspberry Pi easier.

 ## Setting up SIM Card
 Twilio has a [guide](https://www.twilio.com/docs/iot/wireless/how-to-order-and-register-your-first-sim) for registering your SIM card and selecting a rate plan.
 We will only be using data to send sms messages.